 CC: Clutter causes me stress and anxiety, so my answer is probably not the norm.
 I think you should be able to answer “yes” to the following questions, and if not, there is some organizing to be done:

-Where do you suggest someone start who wants to stop having a cluttered office?
+Where do you suggest to someone who wants to stop having a cluttered office?

 CC: If they need outside help, they can call us, or they can look for professional organizers.
 I honestly believe that letting professionals help you will get your space organized — and your items will still be easy to find.
 (Don’t worry, organizers don’t charge those crazy attorney rates!)